BusSquad/geobus-ios/README.md

 Requirements
 ------------

 The most current source code is compatible with Xcode v.
-7.2.
+7.2 and Swift 2.0.

 Documentation
 -------------